 We're loving this fish dish right now, and Tim is cooking his way through Every Night Italian.
 Tim and Alex make smoothies in the morning, and Alex pretends to cook in his play kitchen while we're make dinner.

-Oh, this photo of a deer bed is so beautiful.
+This photo of a deer bed is beautiful.

 Growing up in Vermont, I'd look out our kitchen window into a field, which had deer beds every morning.
 This is exactly what I saw when I woke up in the morning.
 This photo captures that from my childhood.